Semester Advising Appointments

 Research carefully and consult with your academic advisor before taking courses at another college or university to transfer back into your program of study here.
 Even if a course taken elsewhere is determined to be equivalent to a required UGA course, there are additional requirements pertaining to credits that must be taken at UGA and/or Terry College.
 These residency requirements are outlined in DegreeWorks, the Bulletin, and on your semester advising form.

 Participation in student activities is an important part of your undergraduate experience.
 The Terry College website has a page devoted to student clubs and organizations.

-As a real estate major, you are strongly encouraged to join the Real Estate Society, which provides eligibility for scholarships and a spot in the departmental resume book.
+As a real estate major, you are especially encouraged to join the Real Estate Society, which provides eligibility for scholarships and inclusion in the departmental resume book.
 Meetings feature employer presentations on their work in commercial real estate, as well as internship and full-time employment opportunities.

 Real Estate majors have two sources of support for career planning and job placement.
 The UGA Career Center offers assistance with resumes, interviewing skills, job searches, and more.
 They sponsor numerous events throughout the year ranging from mentoring programs and LinkedIn critiques to job fairs.

 Our Undergraduate Student Services Office organizes a full schedule of networking events with Terry alumni, industry leaders, and potential employers.
 Check your inbox for “This Week at Terry,” a newsletter that will keep you posted on regular happenings like Employer of the Day as well as special events and opportunities.